jaredallard/miku/README.md

   they disqualify the provider.
 So, keep that in mind.
 Returning errors is essentially a good thing to do, while not returning them could cause a bad user-experience if bad data is returned.
+* The `New` function of a provider should fail if there is not enough information to successfully instantiate the provider.
+For example, check auth configuration here.
+If it's invalid, fail.
+This will log a warning to the user but otherwise not terminate the program.

 Once you've implemented the provider, you can enable it by default by adding it to the `New` function in `internal/handler/handler.go`.
 The